bogdansalyp/TelegramSleepChannel/README.md

-# Telegram Bot which tells you to drink water
+# Telegram Bot which reminds you to sleep